bigBagBoogy/foundry-nft-f23/bigBagBoogy.md

 The DeployMoodNft.sol script has the a-z for reading in an img file, converting it to base64, concatenating it, base64 that and then concatenating it woth the metaData to the tokenUri.

+1. line 20 read in svg files
+2. line 25 upon deploy call: svgToImageURI
+3. In MoodNft.sol the ImageURI is concatenated with the metaData